Good Restaurants in Berlin

 Cookies Cream: very stylish, very trendy, very veggie

-Momos: vegetarian fusion cuisine in a simple, nice eatery
+Momos: vegetarian dumplings in a simple, nice eatery

 Lucky Leek: Your best choice for a stylish vegan evening in the (stylish, of course) borough of Prenzlauer Berg